 All our test methods are implemented as private slots.
 The QtTest framework will sequentially call each private slot method in the test class.
 There are four 'special' methods which if implemented will be called at the start of the unit test (initTestCase), at the end of the unit test (cleanupTestCase).
-Before each test method is called, the init() method will be called and after each test method is called.
+Before each test method is called, the init() method will be called and after each test method is called the cleanup() method is called.
 These methods are handy in that they allow you to allocate and cleanup resources prior to running each test, and the test unit as a whole.